Adding depth to walls at home

 A tip for you would be to get a large sample and pin it to the wall until you are sure.

 Velvet has a thick and soft surface making a mat and shinny effect.
-The walls of this library have a deep blue color fabric.
+This powder room with tall ceiling has a dramatic gold and black theme.
+The light grey color brighten the small corridor.
+Walls of this library have a deep blue color fabric.

 The next two images are walls in a cotton fabric with an interesting pattern.
 It is the weave that makes it stand out.
 The fabric is a damask weave making a large marble effect, giving depth to the fabric.
 This installation is in a large master bedroom, and the work is still in progress.
 Other damask fabric has shown after these two.